-I am a first year PhD student in the Computer Science and Engineering department at the University of Washington where I design, build and evaluate technologies for marginalized rural and urban communities to improve their access to information, healthcare and education.
+I am a second year PhD student in the Computer Science and Engineering department at the University of Washington where I design, build and evaluate technologies for marginalized rural and urban communities to improve their access to information, healthcare and education.
 I am advised by Prof. Richard Anderson and Prof. Gaetano Borriello.
 My research interests are in the domain of Information and Communication Technologies for Development, Human-Computer Interaction for Development, Crowdsourcing and Ubiquitous Computing.

 I am also a Visiting Researcher at IIT-Bombay where I collaborate with Prof. Ganesh Ramakrishnan on Machine Learning and ICTD related project.
 Earlier, I worked in Technology for Emerging Markets group at Microsoft Research India where most of my research was focused at the intersection of ICTD and Social Computing.
 At Microsoft Research India, I was advised by incredible researchers: Bill Thies and Ed Cutrell.